-- In the event of inclement weather, Fall and Spring sports will dismiss at 3:20pm so that those kids who need to can ride the buses home. - A parent meeting is mandatory and especially important since PDS Athletics will be a new experience for many of our parents and students.
-Coaches will contact parents to set up a parent meeting prior to or at the first game of the season. - Coaches will create a parent email address list and touch base on a weekly basis. - Communication is the most important thing in the Middle School.
+- In the event of inclement weather, Fall and Spring sports will dismiss at 3:20pm so that those kids who need to can ride the buses home.
+Families will be notified about early dismissal by 1:00pm. - A parent meeting is mandatory and especially important since PDS Athletics will be a new experience for many of our parents and students.
+Coaches will contact parents to set up a parent meeting prior to or at the first game of the season. - Coaches will create a parent email address list and touch base on weekly basis. - Communication is the most important thing in the Middle School.
 Communicate with your coach often when you have questions. - Participation is a primary goal in the MS. We will make every effort to accommodate all skill levels to meet our athletes at their level.
-We aim to be as competitive as we can while keeping the goal to help our athletes improve. - Practices are never canceled.
+We aim to be as competitive as we can while keeping the goal to help our athletes improve. - There are times when we needed to limit the number of participants in a particular sport due to facilities restrictions. - Practices are never canceled.
 If not outdoors, we will meet indoors and move to our "inclement weather schedule" and dismiss at 3:20 on these days.